pnidl/home-manager/README.md

 	supplies prices, etc.

 ## Principles
-* __JEE7__ - As I am a Java developer and my next professional project will be JEE and JBoss based, I've chosen JEE7 as a main framework for backend development to get some experience with it.
+* __Spring__ - As there is currently no better IoC framework available and I'm really proficient with Spring already.
+* __OSGi__ - It's not really necessary for this application but this project should serve also as a playground for prototyping and testing interesting technologies.
+In this context, I would like to try microservice oriented and event driven architecture based on OSGi.
 * __Angular2__ - It's hot, it's single-page approach, it uses TypeScript on top of that dumb JavaScript
 * __Decomposition__ - For the prototype the application is decomposed to frontend and backend part only.
 Internal decomposition is described in [Components chapter](#components) but in reality the whole backend is just a single